hkotek/hkotek.com/_posts/2026-01-26-translating-linguist-to-tech-skills.md

 Linguists are often hired as taxonomists, and though they may initially be confused about why we are considered so appropriate for this role, I think that our training and disposition gives us an excellent preparation for this kind of work.

-1. Break complex, messy data into clear categories, hierarchies, and relationships
+8. Understand how annotated data will be used in training and evaluation, including impacts on bias, performance, and generalization
-2. Write clear, unambiguous definitions so that different annotators (and models) interpret categories consistently
+1. Break complex data into clear categories, hierarchies, and relationships
-3. Understand how annotators will actually apply labels (and how models will learn them); balance theoretical neatness with practical usability in your design
+2. Write clear, unambiguous definitions that annotators (and models) can interpret consistently
-4. Work with edge cases, overlaps, and exceptions, and refine labels to reduce ambiguity and noise
+3. Understand how annotators actually apply labels (and how models learn them); balance theoretical neatness with practical usability
-5. Iterate, test, revise, and evolve taxonomies based on annotation feedback, data drift, or model performance
+4. Handle edge cases, overlaps, and exceptions; refine labels to reduce ambiguity and noise
-6. Work across stakeholders, including annotators, engineers, researchers, product teams, and incorporate feedback without losing coherence
+5. Iterate, test, and evolve taxonomies based on feedback, data drift, or model performance
-7. Maintain clear guidelines, change logs, and versioning so the taxonomy remains stable and auditable over time
+6. Collaborate across stakeholders---annotators, engineers, researchers, product teams---incorporating feedback without losing coherence
-8. Understand how annotated data will be used in model training and evaluation, including impacts on bias, performance, and generalization
+7. Maintain guidelines, change logs, and versioning to keep the taxonomy stable and auditable

 If we return to the examples in the [first section](#designing-annotation-projects-is-like-designing-human-subjects-studies) of this post, I mentioned several types of annotation projects, including (a) identify entities in a text and classify them into types such as person, group, business, or event; ... (d) listen to a synthetic voice, decide how natural it sounds, and tag problematic parts with relevant flags.
 These types of projects may come with predefined ontologies, or you may need to define or refine them.
 [Named Entity Recognition](https://en.wikipedia.org/wiki/Named-entity_recognition) is a common task in NLP, which has well established categories such as person, organization, location, event, date/time expressions, measurements, and more.
 You may need to adapt this label space, expand, or constrain it, to fit the needs of the model you are working on.
 Likewise if you are working on tagging parts of synthetically generated speech for problems, you may develop a set of tags such as "pitch is too low", "duration is too long", "lacks aspiration", or "segments overlap", and you may consider how to define and adapt those tags for use by naive labelers.[^2]